About Millie Cumming

 In addition to guild presentations and workshops, my work has been exhibited in a number of venues, including FAN shows (I was a member of the Fibre Arts Network since it began in 1997, until I moved to Ontario in 2008), Canadian Quilters’ Association National Juried Shows, Grand National Shows and SAQA (Studio Art Quilt Associates) shows.
 I enjoy owning (and reading and indexing) a large collection of quilt books and magazines and reference materials.

-I have a strong commitment to my extended family, and especially to my husband Graeme Chalmers, our son Andrew, and my stepson and daughter-in-law and our granddaughter.
+I have a strong commitment to my extended family, and especially to my husband Graeme Chalmers, our son Andrew, and my stepson and our granddaughter.
 Graeme and I live in a heritage stone home on the banks of the Grand River in lovely Fergus, Ontario.

 My other passions include canoeing in Muskoka, music, photography, and being part of a caring church community.